api3dao/vitepress-docs/docs/explore/airnode/monetizing-apis-in-web3.md

 # Oracle tooling

-Providing the appropiate prepartion has taken place deploying Airnode is a simple and low-effort process that doesn't require specific developer resources and benefits from the [set and forget]() design principles.
+Providing the appropriate preparation has taken place deploying Airnode is a simple and low-effort process that doesn't require specific developer resources and benefits from the set and forget design principles.